Rebecca Rivera: Sustainable Maker + Designer

 Make Muse: How did your career in design begin?

-Make Muse: What has been your greatest struggle being a woman in the fashion industry?
+Make Muse: What has been your greatest struggle as a woman in the fashion industry?

 Rebecca: Luckily there are many women in the fashion industry.
 I’ve had the pleasure of working for and with some incredibly talented, and driven women who set a great example of hardwork and strength.